Board of Directors

 Current Coast RTA Board of Directors:

-HORRY COUNTY LEGISLATIVE DELEGATION – CHAIRMAN OF THE BOARD
+HORRY COUNTY LEGISLATIVE DELEGATION – IMMEDIATE PAST CHAIRMAN

 Mr. Eickhoff hails from Indiana where he received his B.S. degree in Business Administration/ Marketing from the University of Evansville, in Evansville, IN.
 In 1977, he received his M.S. in Health Care Administration from the University of Colorado in Denver.